emilio-devesa/opng/README.md

 *Can I download, modify and share again Open Pastebin NG?*

 > Yes you can.
 Again, read the details of the GNU GPL license wich OPNG is released under.
-There’s an online copy of the license here.
+There’s an online copy of the license [here]<LICENSE>.

 *I found a bug on Open Pastebin NG.
 Would you pay me any compensation?
 I lost my work!*

 > No, I won’t.
 As highlighted at the top of this page, this software is BETA wich means it can still contain bugs or crash for any reason at some point.
-Known bugs are listed below this FAQ (see here).
-If you find one, please send me your feedback (take a look at the Contact section).
+Known bugs are listed below this FAQ.
+If you find one, please send me your feedback (take a look at the [Contact]<https://emiliodevesa.wordpress.com/opng/#contact> section).

 *How can I add more code syntax highlight?*